On Generalizations of Some Distance Based Classifiers for HDLSS Data: Classifiers Based on Generalized Distances

 \begin{lem} Let $\gamma$ have non-constant, completely monotone derivative on $\mathbb{R}^+$.
 Then, the following results hold.\\ (a) If $\phi$ is concave, then $\tilde{\xi}_d(j,j^\prime)\geq 0$, and $\tilde{\xi}_d(j,j^\prime)=0$ if and only if $F_{j,i}=F_{j^\prime,i}$ for all $1 \leq i \leq d$.\\ (b) If $\phi$ is one-to-one, then $\tilde{\tau}_d(j,j^\prime)=0$ if and only if $F_{j,i}=F_{j^\prime,i}$ for all $1 \leq i \leq d$. \end{lem}

-Non-constant functions with completely monotone derivative have been considered earlier in the literature \citep[see, e.g.,][]{MR0270403, BF10}.
-Lemma \ref{thirdlemma} shows that for appropriate choices of $\phi$ and $\gamma$, the quantity $\tilde{\xi}_d(j,j^\prime)$ can be viewed as a measure of separation between two populations $\mathbf{F}_j$ and $\mathbf{F}_{j^\prime}$ for $1 \leq j\neq j^\prime \leq J$.
-In fact, this quantity attains the value zero only when the two populations have identical one-dimensional marginals.
-So, it is reasonable to assume that

-This assumption ensures that the separation among populations is asymptotically non-negligible.
-A similar condition for $\tilde{\tau}_d(j,j^\prime)$ follows from assumption $(A3)$ (see Lemma~\ref{xi_implies_phi} in the Appendix).
-The following theorem now states the high-dimensional behavior of the proposed classifiers under these assumptions.
+Functions with non-constant, completely monotone derivatives have been considered earlier in the literature \citep[see, e.g.,][]{MR0270403, BF10}.
+Lemma \ref{thirdlemma} shows that for appropriate choices of $\phi$ and $\gamma$, the quantity $\tilde{\xi}_d(j,j^\prime)$ can be viewed as a measure of separation between the two population distribution functions $\mathbf{F}_j$ and $\mathbf{F}_{j^\prime}$ for $1 \leq j\neq j^\prime \leq J$.
+In fact, this quantity attains the value zero only when the two populations have identical one-dimensional marginals, and it is related to the idea of {\it energy} \citep[see][]{SR2017}.
+So, it is reasonable to assume the following: \begin{itemize} \item[] $(A3) \text{ For every } 1 \leq j \neq j^\prime \leq J,~ \liminf \limits_{d\to\infty} \tilde{\xi}_d(j,j^\prime)>0$. \end{itemize} This assumption ensures that separation among the populations is asymptotically non-negligible.
+A similar condition for $\tilde{\tau}_d(j,j^\prime)$ follows from assumption $(A3)$ (see Lemma~\ref{xi_implies_phi} in Appendix \ref{AppendixA}).
+The following theorem states the high-dimensional behavior of the proposed classifiers under these assumptions.

 \begin{thm} Define $n_0=\min\{n_1,\ldots,n_J\}$.
 If assumptions \textrm{(A1)--(A3)} are satisfied, then\\ (a) for any $n_0 \geq 2$, the misclassification probability of the gSAVG classifier converges to zero as $d\to \infty$, and\\ (b) for any $k \le n_0$, the misclassification probability of the $k$-NN classifier based on gMADD converges to zero as $d\to \infty$. \end{thm}